 The First-Year Writing Requirement should be completed in the first year with a minimum grade of C– and must be satisfied before electing a class to satisfy the Upper-Level Writing Requirement.
 Advanced Placement (AP) credit does not fulfill the FYWR.

 FYWR courses assign writing tasks designed to help students:

 - produce complex, analytic, well-supported arguments that matter in academic contexts;

 - read, summarize, analyze, and synthesize complex texts purposefully in order to generate and support writing;

-- practice writing in a variety of genres and demonstrate an awareness of the strategies that writers use in different rhetorical situations;
+- demonstrate an awareness of the strategies that writers use in different rhetorical situations;

 - develop flexible strategies for organizing, revising, editing, and proofreading writing of varying lengths to improve development of ideas and appropriateness of expression; and